fabio0211/pong_vga/README.md

 # pong_vga
-This repository contains a version of the well known pong game developed on a FPGA board in collaboration with my collegues
+This repository contains a version of the well known pong game developed on a FPGA board by:
+- Angiolillo Alessandro
+- Basciani Andrea
+- Bux Luca
+- de Giosa Fabio
+and supervised by Professor Martino De Carlo